mariusnohr/personal-website/client/notes/the-magic-easing.md

 99.87620599607146
 ```

 As you can see, the number reaches 90 pretty fast.
-If we continue to run in forever, it will actually never get to 100, which was our target goal.
+If we continue to run it forever, it will actually never get to 100, our target goal.
 But it will get so close that you wouldn't notice if you used it it some animation.

 ### Some examples

 ### Different ways to achieve the same goal

-You could also do this using [*linear interpolation*](https://en.wikipedia.org/wiki/Linear_interpolation), also known as *lerping*.
+There are many ways to achieve this.
+One way is to use [*linear interpolation*](https://en.wikipedia.org/wiki/Linear_interpolation), also known as *lerping*.
+Like so:

-This is a lerp function
 ```
 function lerp(v0, v1, t) {
   return v0 * (1 - t) + v1 * t